-2024 Q4 STAR MARS Assumptions Matrix
+2025 Q2 STAR MARS Assumptions Matrix

-Parameter 2024 RNA Base Cases 2024 Q3, Q4 STAR Key Assumptions Key Assumptions (2024 Gold Book) (2024 GB) Load Parameters 1 Peak Load Forecast Adjusted 2024 Gold Book NYCA baseline peak load forecast.
+Parameter 2024 RNA Base Cases 2025 Q1, Q2 STAR Key Assumptions 2024 Q3, Q4 STAR Key Assumptions (2024 Gold Book) (2024 GB plus ESPWG key updates) Load Parameters 1 Peak Load Forecast Adjusted 2024 Gold Book NYCA baseline peak load forecast.
 It includes large loads from the NYISO interconnection queue, with forecasted impacts.
 Baseline load represents coincident summer peak demand and includes the reductions due to projected energy efficiency programs, building codes and standards, BtM storage impacts at peak, distributed energy resources and BtM solar photovoltaic resources; it also reflects expected impacts (increases) from projected electric vehicle usage and electrification.
 The GB 2024 baseline peak load forecast includes the impact (reduction) of behind-the-meter (BtM) solar at the time of NYCA peak.
-For the BtM Solar adjustment, gross load fore the 2024 RNA, as provided by the Demand Forecasting Team which then allows for a discrete modeling of the BtM solar resources using 5 years of inverter data.
-Same method 2 Load Shapes (Multiple Load Shapes) Used Multiple Load Shape MARS Feature (see March 24, 2022 LFTF/ESPWG).
+For the BtM Solar adjustment, gross load forecasts that include the impact of the BtM generation will be used for the 2024 RNA, as provided by the Demand Forecasting Team which then allows for a discrete modeling of the BtM solar resources using 5 years of inverter data.
+Same method 1a Proposed large loads As included in the Baseline Peak Load Forecast from the Gold Book.
+Certain large loads that are assumed flexible (e.g., crypto, hydrogen) are modeled as EOP step.
+Same method 2 Load Shapes (Multiple Load Shapes) Used Multiple Load Shape MARS Feature (see March 24, 2022 LFTF/ESPWG ).
 8,760-hour historical gross load shapes were used as base shapes for LFU bins: Load Bins 1 and 2: 2013 Load Bins 3 and 4: 2018 Load Bins 5 to 7: 2017 Historical load shapes are adjusted to meet zonal (as well as G-J) coincident and non-coincident peak forecasts (summer and winter), while maintaining the energy targets.
 For the BtM Solar discrete modeling, gross load forecasts that include the impact of the BtM generation are used (additional details under the BtM Solar category below).
 Same 3 Load Forecast Uncertainty (LFU) The LFU model captures the impacts of weather conditions on future loads.
 2024 LFU Updated via Load Forecast Task Force process.
 Same summer LFU values as the ones presented in 2023 (as presented at the May 26, 2023 LFTF [link] and also presented at the April 18, 2024 LFTF [link]) New Additional Method for Winter: Winter Dynamic Load Forecast Uncertainty (LFU): In order to reflect uncertainty stemming from electrification, electric vehicles (EVs), and large loads, the 2024 RNA will use a winter LFU multipliers model.
 Over the study period year 2 through year 10, dynamic winter LFU multipliers were calculated, reflecting the increasing share and load behavior of EV charging load, heating electrification, and large load projects.
 The dynamic winter LFU multipliers increase over the study horizon, reflecting the increasing winter weather sensitivity due to additional EV charging and electric heating load.
 Note: the first winter of the study period (winter 2024-25) match those calculated using recent winter load and weather data.
-Additional details are available in the April 18 TPAS/ESPWG/LFTF presentation [link] Same Gene eration Parameters
+Same